waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Ruins of Alph:** Printer inactive with current Unown (5 types).
 Scientists dialogue generic.
 Need to catch more varieties.
 - **Ruins of Alph:** Scientist confirmed 'many kinds' of Unown exist.
 Implies catching different letter variants is key.
 - **Stealth Strategy:** Use `stun_npc` to freeze patrolling Scientists to avoid pathfinding blocks.
-- **Ruins Mystery:** Unown Dex Unlocked (Mode unlocked by Scientist 3).
-Printer still locked with 5 Unown.
-Scientist 2 dialogue is generic.
+- **Ruins Mystery:** Unown Dex Unlocked.
+Printer locked.
-- **Unown Collection:** 5 Caught (SIGIL, CIPE, RUNE, LEXICON, ALPHA).
-Need more for Printer?
+- **Unown Collection:** 3 Caught (SIGIL, CIPE, RUNE).
+Discovered discrepancy: 'L' and 'A' are missing.
+Need to catch more varieties.
 - **Hypothesis:** Must speak to Scientist to update progress, or need more than 5.
 - **Unown Mode:** Unlocked (likely with 3 forms).
 Records forms in catch order.
 - **Tool Usage Lesson:** Custom tools that return button sequences (like `press_sequence`) MUST be called with `autopress_buttons: true` to actually execute the presses.
 System tools do not require this.